r4victor/tenthousandmeters/content/blog/python_bts_05.md

 I'm a cell variable
 ```

 There's a difference, though.
 The compiler produces the `LOAD_CLASSDEREF` opcode instead of `LOAD_DEREF` to load the value of `x`.
-The documentation of the `dis` module explains what `LOAD_CLASSDEREF` does:
+The documentation of the `dis` module [explains](https://docs.python.org/3/library/dis.html#opcode-LOAD_CLASSDEREF) what `LOAD_CLASSDEREF` does:

 > Much like [`LOAD_DEREF`](https://docs.python.org/3/library/dis.html#opcode-LOAD_DEREF) but first checks the locals dictionary before consulting the cell.
 This is used for loading free variables in class bodies.

 Why does it check the locals dictionary first?
 In the case of a function, the compiler knows for sure if a variable is local or not.
 In the case of a class, the compiler cannot be sure.
 This is because CPython has metaclasses, and a metaclass may prepare a non-empty locals dictionary for a class by implementing the [`__prepare__`](https://docs.python.org/3/reference/datamodel.html#preparing-the-class-namespace) method.

 We can see now why the compiler produces the `LOAD_NAME` and `STORE_NAME` opcodes for class definitions but we also saw that it produces these opcodes for variables within the module's namespace, as in the `a = b` example.
-They work as expected because module's `f_locals` and module's `f_globals` is the same things:
+They work as expected because module's `f_locals` and module's `f_globals` is the same thing:

 ```text
 $ python -q